 - Learn about my teaching philosophy: infographic & video (8 min).

 - Please address me as Dr. Goller, Dr. G, or Carlos.

 I have been teaching at NC State since 2012.
 I was a postdoctoral teaching scholar from 2012-2015 in the Biotechnology Program (BIT) teaching molecular biology courses.
 The list of courses I teach can be found on the Biotechnology Program instructors page.
 I have been able to complete the ASM Biology Scholars Program, Summer Institute on Scientific Teaching, Science Case Net and NCCSTS workshops, PALM Fellowship, and NSF ASK-BIO training (and now a facilitator for Levels 1-3).
 I am committed to improving as an educator and further developing by teaching online courses.
-Since 2020, I have successfully completed twelve Quality Matters (QM) workshops and will complete the Teaching Online Certificate and ENCOUR fellowship.
+I have completed fourteen Quality Matters (QM) workshops and the Teaching Online Certificate and ENCOUR fellowship.
 I am interested in learning pedagogical approaches and how to reduce barriers.
 Thus, I have taken workshops on POGIL, Universal Design for Learning, and more effective multiple-choice questions.
 I am grateful to my teaching mentors: Dr. Barbi Honeycutt, Dr. Davida Smyth, Dr. Pat Marsteller, and many others!

 Websites with Student Contributions